irmafrat/507_final_project/README.md

 This project will create one database with 3 tables.
 The tables and their relation are the following:

+Photo of ERD Diagram for protest_database
 ![Photo of project protest_database](https://github.com/irmafrat/507_final_project/blob/master/readme_images/Entity%20Relationship%20Diagram%20(UML%20Notation).jpeg)

+Photo of project protest database with data.
+I am using SQLite Browser to navigate my database.
 ![Photo of project protest database with data](https://github.com/irmafrat/507_final_project/blob/master/readme_images/database.png)